pukster/EaselJS/README.txt

+PUKSTERS MODIFICATIONS:

+This is my attempt to optimize the EaselJS library by minimizing matrix multiplications and screen redraws.
+After each addition a benchmark test is run to observe the performance increase.

 EASELJS LIBRARY:

 EaselJS is a library to make working with the Canvas element easier.
 It provides a display list to allow you to work with display elements on a canvas as nested objects.
 It also provides a simple framework for providing shape based mouse interactions on elements in the display list.
 This is useful for games, generative art, and other highly graphical experiences.